MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/1610_Release_Notes.md

-﻿# ConfigurationManager_Cmdlets
-## 1610_release_notes

-# System Center Configuration Manager Cmdlet Library changes for Current Branch 1610
+﻿# System Center Configuration Manager Cmdlet Library changes for Current Branch 1610

  >[!NOTE]
  > The 1604 version of the System Center Configuration Manager Cmdlet